SE-UUlm/snowballr/wiki/Contributing.md

 create branches from an issue as it already provides `<issue-number>-<short-description>` and you only have to add the `prefix/` part.

----

 ## Deployment

 This project uses [Docker](https://www.docker.com/) for local and production deployments.
 All services are orchestrated via [Docker Compose](https://docs.docker.com/compose/), with [Caddy](https://caddyserver.com/) serving as a reverse proxy to route HTTP traffic to the appropriate service.

-Currently, deployments are performed nightly, using the latest version of the API and the current state of the `development` branch of [frontend](https://github.com/SE-UUlm/snowballr-frontend) and [backend](https://github.com/SE-UUlm/snowballr-backend).
-In the future, deployments should be pinned to specific versions and aligned with project releases to ensure stability and reproducibility.
+Currently, deployments are performed nightly, using the latest version of the API and the current state of the `development` branch of the [frontend](https://github.com/SE-UUlm/snowballr-frontend).
+In the future, the versions should be pinned to and aligned with releases of the system parts to ensure stability and reproducibility.

 ### Service Overview